pcaversaccio/safe-tx-hashes-util/README.md

 3. You trust [Foundry](https://github.com/foundry-rs/foundry).
 4. You trust the [Safe transaction service API](https://docs.safe.global/core-api/transaction-service-overview).
 5. You trust [Ledger's secure screen](https://www.ledger.com/academy/topics/ledgersolutions/ledger-wallets-secure-screen-security-model).
+6. You trust the data provided by your RPC provider when using `--simulate` mode.

 > [!IMPORTANT]
 > You can remove the trust assumption _"4.
 You trust the [Safe transaction service API](https://docs.safe.global/core-api/transaction-service-overview)."_ by enabling `--interactive` mode and verifying the calldata independently (this should always be done!).
+You can also remove trust assumption _"6.
+You trust the data provided by your RPC provider when using `--simulate` mode."_ by running your own node.

 ## Community-Maintained User Interface Implementations